alittlebroken/ardGreenHouse/README.md

 - Sensor reading in glass of water: >300 and sat between 400 and >500 for a minute
 - Sensor reading after being taking out of glass of water: >150 and <340
 - Sensor reading held in palm of hand: <10

+#### Sensor Readings #2
+- Again connected to A0
+- In water ( Rested on glass edge to keep still ): 311
+- Out of water ( Rested on top of glass ): > 570 to ( 602 is highest seen so far )

+- Note: When sensor was removed and put back in the water the readings went down to zero
+- Note: Set v+ of sensor to 3.3v, took it out of the water ( so just air ), dried it off and hit reset.
+Now get a value between zero and 100.
+Placed in water again and got values of 300 to 400.
+WTF????